peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

-My modifications preserve the highest frequency letters (the heart of the inverted HDP layout) and vi/vim friendly navigation block (H/J left/right, K/J up/down), plus readline friendly control shortcuts P/N previous/next, B/F back/forward (and have A/E goto start/end of line).
+My modifications preserve the highest frequency letters (the heart of the inverted HDP layout) and vi/vim friendly navigation block (H/J left/right, K/J up/down), plus readline friendly control shortcuts P/N previous/next, but adds neighbouring B/F back/forward (and have A/E goto start/end of line).

 The punctuation changes are inspired by [Enthium](https://github.com/sunaku/enthium).